OptimalScale/LMFlow/README.md

 ## Latest News
 * [2024-06-30] Expanding Optimization Options!
-We currently support the utilization of a diverse array of optimizers for custom optimizer training.
-Delve into the specifics and experiment with our newly updated script featuring these advanced functionalities at [custom_optimizers](https://github.com/OptimalScale/LMFlow/blob/main/scripts/run_finetune_with_custom_optim.sh).
+We now support custom optimizer training with a variety of optimizers.
+Dive into the details and try out the new features with our updated script at [custom_optimizers](https://github.com/OptimalScale/LMFlow/blob/main/scripts/run_finetune_with_custom_optim.sh).
 * [2024-04-25] :rocket: Support conversation template!
 We've preset the latest [Llama-3](https://huggingface.co/meta-llama/Meta-Llama-3-70B) and [Phi-3](https://huggingface.co/microsoft/Phi-3-mini-128k-instruct) conversation templates as well as some frequently used templates such as `chatml` (see all templates [here](https://optimalscale.github.io/LMFlow/examples/DATASETS.html#conversation-template)), and we are working on adding more preset templates.
 Adding corresponding `--conversation_template` in the shell script and you are all set! :rocket:
 * [2024-03-27] Support [LISA](https://arxiv.org/abs/2403.17919), enabling 7B training in 24G memory without offloading!
 * [2023-09-11] Support [speculative decoding](https://arxiv.org/abs/2211.17192).
 Check out [speculative_decoding](https://github.com/OptimalScale/LMFlow/blob/main/scripts/speculative_decoding/README.md) for the usage and acceleration details.